lgersman/pnpmkambrium/.changeset/healthy-birds-flash.md

   - hook `pre-commit` will execute `nano-staged` to verify commitizen standard conformance of staged sources

   - hook `prepare-commit-message` will utilize `git cz` to compute the git commit message interactively

   - hook `commit-msg` will execute `commitlint` to verify commitizen standard conformance

+  - hook `commit-msg` will execute `commitlint` to verify commitizen standard conformance